Neutron star with dark matter using vector portal

-Using Eqs.(\ref{love_number_k2})-(\ref{eq:tidal-final}), we now intend to discuss how the tidal deformability of a NS manifests important information about its internal structure and equation of state (EoS).
-The numerical results for tidal deformability-mass relations are presented in Figs.~\ref{fig:atidal_set1_and_set2} and \ref{fig:atidal_set3}.
-We also display here the constraints on tidal deformability of a NS with mass 1.4 M$_\odot$ from GW170817 ($\tilde\Lambda=190^{+390}_{-120}$~\cite{LIGOScientific:2017vwq, LIGOScientific:2017ync}).
+Using Eqs.(\ref{love_number_k2})-(\ref{eq:tidal-final}), we next intend to discuss how the tidal deformability of a NS manifests important information about its internal structure and the equation of state (EoS).
+The numerical results for the relation between the tidal deformability and mass of the star are presented in Fig.s~\ref{fig:atidal_set1_and_set2} corresponding to a heavier portal mass and Fig.s~\ref{fig:atidal_set3}.
+We also show here the constraints on the tidal deformability of an NS with mass 1.4 M$_\odot$ from GW170817 ($\tilde\Lambda=190^{+390}_{-120}$~\cite{LIGOScientific:2017vwq, LIGOScientific:2017ync}).
 Fig.\ref{fig:atidal_set1_and_set2} displays the results for a heavy vector mediator mass corresponding to set 1 (left panel) and set 2 (right-panel).
-With increasing DM fractions i.e. $k_{F\chi}$, the compactness parameter increases and makes the star less sensitive to the tidal forces.
+With increasing DM fractions, i.e. $k_{F\chi}$, the compactness parameter increases and makes the star less sensitive to tidal forces.
 This results in a decrease of tidal deformability parameter as may be seen in left-panel of Fig.\ref{fig:atidal_set1_and_set2}.
-At higher DM mass ($M_\chi$) shown in right-panel of Fig.\ref{fig:atidal_set1_and_set2}, the results for $k_{F\chi}=10,\,20,\,30\,\mbox{MeV}$ remain consistent with GW170817 data, while $k_{F\chi}=30\,\mbox{MeV}$ failed to meet this observational constraints.
-In Fig.\ref{fig:atidal_set3}, we present the same results for a smaller mediator mass (set 3).
+At higher DM mass ($M_\chi$) shown in right-panel of Fig.\ref{fig:atidal_set1_and_set2}. {Here, it may be observed thatthe results for $k_{F\chi}$=10, and 20 MeV remain consistent with GW170817 data, while $k_{F\chi}=30\,\mbox{MeV}$ fails to meet this observational constraints.
+In Fig.\ref{fig:atidal_set3}, we present the same results for a smaller mediator mass.
+For set 3 with the hierarchical coupling of the $Z'$ field (left panel), the tidal deformability is larger compared to the case for set-1 and set-2 with a heavier portal mass.
+With increase in $k_{F\chi}$, however, the EOS becomes softer with the star becoming more compact and less deformable.
+On the right panel we show the results for set-4 with a larger coupling of the portal to nucleons.
+Here, for smaller densities of the DM, the tidal deformability become larger than pure hadronic matter neutron star.
 As discussed earlier, the vector portal induces a repulsive interaction leading to less compact NSs with DM.